Circular 26/2022 (PDF) sets out the current provisions in relation to release time for teaching principals (with substitution) in primary schools.

-Schools may combine their principal release days into clusters so as to form a full-time fixed-term post to cover each school’s principal release days.
-As part of the clustering process, schools should agree a timetable for the teacher.
-This scheme is a school-led approach which will provide consistency in substitute cover for principal release days among all the schools in the cluster.
+Schools may combine their new allocation of principal release days into clusters so as to form a full-time fixed-term post to cover each school’s principal release days for the 2022/23 school year.

 One school in the cluster must be nominated as the base school.
 This school will be the employing school for the teacher in the post.
 The post will not give rise to the payment of an increased allowance to the Principal or the creation of an Administrative Principal post or additional Posts of Responsibility.

-Each cluster must contain a minimum of 175 days.
-Principal Release Time Posts with a combined entitlement of more than 183 days in the cluster may use normal casual substitution to cover the number of days in excess.
+Each cluster must contain a minimum of 182 days.
+Principal Release Time Posts with a combined entitlement of more than 182 days in the cluster may use normal casual substitution to cover the number of days in excess.

 Participating Principals are required to record all release time absences on the On Line Claims System (OLCS) for days covered by the Principal Release Time teacher.

 As a shared post, teachers in Principal Release Time Posts may claim travel expenses.
-Download the Expense claim form (Excel) here.

 The application form for Principal Release Time Posts 2022/2023 can be found here.
 The initial closing date for receipt of applications was Monday 9 May 2022.